 Often they can be achieved for less time and expense.
 Versus an educational degree program.

 For example, I’m a Certified Public Accountant.
-And the CPA designation opened many doors for me throughout the years.
+And getting certified as an accountant opened many doors for me throughout the years.

 25. Become An Expert In Your Field

 Rare and special skills can bring big rewards.
 Determine what you want to specialize in.
 Then become an expert.

 Do so by identifying and solving problems in a defined area.
 Where others can not.

 26. Win An Award In Your Industry

 Industry-specific rewards and recognition can go a long way in building your creditability.
 It’s one way to prove your expertise.

 Every industry and situation is different.
 Spend some time researching the possibilities that make sense for you.